sifrr/sifrr/packages/server/sifrr-api/README.md

 ### Model

 -   Sifrr Api SequelizeModel extends Sequelize.model but has more added features that creates type definition automatically, and adds easier way to add query/mutation resolvers.
-Your graphql condig is fully customizable.
+Your graphql config is fully customizable.

 ```js
 const { SequelizeModel } = require('@sifrr/api')